 About Linfield University

-- With its flagship campus in the heart of wine country, Linfield has a strong partnership with the local wine industry.
-The Evenstad Center for Wine Education opened in 2018; Linfield has hosted the International Pinot Noir Celebration since 1987; and the Oregon Wine History Archive was founded at the college in 2011.
-The center prepares future leaders of the wine industry through programs and activities that include a wine studies major and minor, internships and international exchanges.
+With its McMinnville campus in the heart of wine country, Linfield has a strong partnership with the wine industry.
+The Oregon Wine History Archive was founded in 2011 and the Evenstad Center for Wine Education opened in 2018.
 In 2019, Linfield began a partnership with Ecole Superieure d’Agriculture (ESA) in Angers, France, which allows students to earn both a bachelor’s and master’s degree as part of a five-year program.

 Linfield College transformed into Linfield University in July 2020.
 With this transition, a College of Arts and Sciences and a School of Business were added and a new 20-acre campus was acquired in Portland to house the School of Nursing.
 Graduate degrees returned, offering new programs catering to both industry and student interest.
 Altogether, the shifts were designed to help the university expand strategically and serve the needs of rapidly changing student demographics.

 Although the school retains a historic affiliation with the American Baptist Church, the faculty, staff and students are not bound by the religious requirements of its founders.
 Linfield welcomes all those who seek out Linfield’s exemplary educational opportunities.

 While much has changed during its history, Linfield remains a comprehensive private university that integrates education in the liberal arts and sciences and in selected professional disciplines.
 The uncommon experiences that make up a Linfield education — the unique learning opportunities, understanding of new cultures and perspectives and exploration of passions — continue to be central to the overall experience.

 With a relentless focus on student success, Linfield remains as committed as it has ever been to a mission of connecting learning, life and community.